-SUMMARY OF ELEMENT STATE'S PLAN TO ADDRESS ELEMENT The classification of facilities is not a one-time occurrence at a specified time during the year but rather an on-going process.
-Classification is verified through on-site inspections as required.
-All new facilities or existing facilities having any changes or additions to the information already stated in the Monitoring Universe are subject to classification and inspection.
-When a facility is reclassified, documentation will be noted accordingly.
-The CM will review on an annual basis the state standards and new legislation, judicial practices, and administrative rules for classification purposes
+- > Based on the classification, the list of facilities requiring an onsite inspection during the monitoring year will be generated. - > The classification of facilities is not a one-time occurrence at a specified time during the course of the year but rather an on-going process.
+Classification is verified through on-site inspections as required. - > All new facilities or facilities having any changes or additions to the existing facility are subject to classification and inspection. - > The CM will review on an annual basis the state standards and new legislation, judicial practices, and administrative rules for classification purposes. - > When a facility is reclassified, this will be noted in the Facility File and in the Compliance Monitoring Master Log. - > The CM will annually classify all jails, court holding facilities, secure lockups, and juvenile detention facilities as either a public, or secure facility that may be used for the incarceration of juveniles and/or adults.
+All of these facilities will be subject to an annual on-site inspection and data collection/data verification.